 When your cat takes a good sniff of the leaves in their toy, it causes two areas of their brain to become very active.
 The amygdala and the hypothalamus.

 These areas of the brain control emotions and basic responses like hunger, so activating them makes your cat suddenly very interested in the world around them.

 After a few minutes their brains will ‘switch off’ to it again, and they won’t react in this funny way again for at least an hour or so.

 What does catnip do to cats behavior?

-Catnip triggers a powerful pleasurable response in cats which is instantly recognizable.
+Catnip triggers a powerful pleasurable response in cats that is instantly recognizable.

-When a catnip-loving kitty encounters catnip (say that five times quickly), they will react by sniffing, licking and chewing at it.
+When a catnip-loving kitty encounters catnip they will react by sniffing, licking and chewing at it.

 And by shaking their head and rubbing their chin and cheek against it, and rolling about.

 Some cats also purr, drool, leap about, or become aggressively playful.